cjimti/mk/_posts/2018-03-24-Microservices.md

 published: true
 layout: post
 title: Microservices
+description: An overview of Microservices, best practices and resources related to them.
+tags: Microservices Docker Containers 12Factor
 ---

 The following is a collection of articles on [Microservices].
 The [Microservices] architecture is a variant of the